 South Kordofan faces deepening humanitarian woes following recent clashes

-In a week marred by clashes between the Sudan People Liberation Movement-North faction, led by Abdelaziz El Hilu (SPLM-N El Hilu), and the Rapid Support Forces (RSF) in Delling in South Kordofan, a semblance of security stability has reportedly emerged in the city, yesterday.
+In a week marred by clashes between the Sudan People Liberation Movement-North faction, led by Abdelaziz El Hilu (SPLM-N El Hilu), and the Rapid Support Forces (RSF) in Delling in South Kordofan, a semblance of security stability has reportedly emerged in the town, yesterday.
 However, the situation in Kadugli, the capital of South Kordofan state, tells a starkly different tale of humanitarian distress.

 A resident in Kadugli disclosed dire circumstances to Radio Dabanga, citing a severe sorghum shortage, a vital crop in the country.
-A significant portion of the population relies on maize for sustenance, yet “families find themselves unable to afford more than one meal a day”.
+A significant portion of the population relies on sorghum for sustenance, yet “families find themselves unable to afford more than one meal a day”.
 Prices of essential goods from South Sudan have also witnessed a notable surge, aggravating the food crisis.

-Displaced people in Kadugli face alarming conditions, divided primarily into three groups: those fleeing conflict in Khartoum and El-Obeid, those displaced by the war between Sudanese Armed Forces (SAF) and RSF, those displaced due to the war between the SAF and SPLM-N on Kadugli’s outskirts, and displaced populations from Lagawa, West Kordofan.
+Displaced people in Kadugli face alarming conditions, divided primarily into three groups: those fleeing conflict in Khartoum and El Obeid, those displaced by the war between Sudanese Armed Forces (SAF) and RSF, those displaced due to the war between the SAF and SPLM-N on Kadugli’s outskirts, and displaced populations from Lagawa, West Kordofan.

 Health conditions are critical, aggravated by a severe scarcity of medicines, especially those vital for chronic diseases like hypertension and diabetes.
 Patients resort to the black market, facing exorbitant prices for life-saving medications.